 Adding Additional Living Space

-Adding additional living space to your home can, at first, be overwhelming.
-Sitting down and beginning a plan can be the first step in an exciting adventure of transforming yours into one of your dreams.
+Adding additional living space to your home can initially be overwhelming.
+However, sitting down and beginning a plan can be the first step in an exciting adventure: transforming your house into the one of your dreams.

 These are just a few ideas for the many needs of discriminate homeowners.

-The obvious question in home renovation planning is: How Much Does An Addition Cost?
+The obvious question in home renovation planning is: How much does adding additional living space cost?

-Building a master bedroom suite, on the other hand, will likely be more expensive.
-A master bedroom suite comes with its bathroom, which requires a restructuring of the home from the inside of its walls.
-A master bedroom also typically has features that take up much space, such as a walk-in closet.
+On the other hand, building a main bedroom suite will likely be more expensive.
+A main bedroom suite comes with its bathroom, which requires restructuring the home from the inside of its walls.
+A main bedroom also typically has features that take up much space, such as a walk-in closet.

 Enclose a Porch